Minestom/Minestom/.github/README.md

 In modern Minecraft, inventories are used as a GUI interface with clickable items, and we support these interactions natively without needing to program your own solution.

 ## Commands
-Since 1.13, Minecraft has added a new library named "[Brigadier](https://github.com/Mojang/brigadier)", and we have developed an API designed to reach the full potential of the new argument types.
+Since 1.13, Minecraft has added a new library named "[Brigadier](https://github.com/Mojang/brigadier)", and we have developed an API designed to use the new argument types to their full potential.

 # Credits
 * The [contributors](https://github.com/Minestom/Minestom/graphs/contributors) of the project.